cs383-final/cs383-finalproject/README.md

   the swarm objects and any other entities in the environment.

-We intend to write our simulation engine using the Model-View-Controller patters, which will allow for extensible, loosely-coupled components.
+We intend to write our simulation engine using the Model-View-Controller pattern, which will allow for extensible, loosely-coupled components.
 This is desirable because the experimentation phase of our project will likely require extensions to the learning capabilities of the agent class, or other extensions such as environmental obstacles.